 Cover It in a Flash

 Self-professed “Scandiphile” Rebecca Thandi Norman, one half of the pair behind the blog Scandinavian Standard, upgraded her Söderhamn sofa with a made-to-order slipcover by Bemz in pale pink.
-The process, as Norman outlines, is super-straightforward: Request a few fabric samples, place your order, and it will arrive at your doorstep six to eight weeks later.
+The process, as Norman outlines, is super-straightforward: Request a few fabric samples and place your order—and it arrives at your doorstep six to eight weeks later.